Table of Contents

 Differential diagnosis of membranoproliferative glomerulonephritis

-The treatment of type 1 MPGN or cases of secondary MPGN is with treatment of the underlying cause, such as treatment of associated infection (e.g. hepatitis C), autoimmune disorder (e.g. SLE) or neoplasm.
+The treatment of type 1 MPGN or cases of secondary MPGN is with the treatment of the underlying cause, such as treatment of associated infection (e.g., hepatitis C), an autoimmune disorder (e.g., SLE) or neoplasm.

 For type II MPGN, however, there is no established treatment at present.
-In some cases, immunosuppressive therapy with steroids may be trialled.
-Other drugs such as anti-platelets (e.g. aspirin, dipyridamole), anticoagulants (e.g. warfarin) and cytotoxic agents (e.g. cyclophosphamide) have no demonstrated benefit in MPGN.
+In some cases, immunosuppressive therapy with steroids may be trialed.
+Other drugs, such as anti-platelets (e.g., aspirin, dipyridamole), anticoagulants (e.g., warfarin) and cytotoxic agents (e.g., cyclophosphamide), have no demonstrated benefit in MPGN.